Musk wanted $80 billion to colonize Mars, OpenAI president testifies at trial

 Brockman described a particularly intense meeting in which Musk said he deserved a majority stake in OpenAI because of his business experience.
 Musk said he intended to use that stake to build a self-sustaining city on Mars, according to Brockman.

 "He said he needed $80 billion to create a city" on Mars, Brockman said.
 "In the end, he needed full control."
-Brockman added that Musk said he would decide when to relinquish full control of the company.
+Brockman added that Musk said he would decide when to relinquish full control.

-Musk, who co-founded OpenAI, is suing the company on grounds that it improperly became a for-profit company, abandoned charitable goals and should turn back into a nonprofit.

-The trial, in its second week in a California courtroom, could determine the future of OpenAI, which sparked a widespread craze over generative artificial intelligence after launching its ChatGPT chatbot in late 2022.

 Brockman said the meeting with Musk in August 2017 started well.
 He said Musk had recently given Teslas to some OpenAI employees in gratitude for their work, and former OpenAI chief scientist Ilya Sutskever painted a portrait of a Tesla to give to Musk as a token of thanks.